1 0

 About the patu and Māori (New Zealand indigenous people).

-They were often carved in stone or jade and used like a knife with a stabbing movement, so they needed a strong wrist tether to keep them in the hand while fighting.
+They were often carved in stone or jade and used like a knife with a stabbing motion, so they required a strong wrist tether to keep them in place while fighting.

 AI-art: Patu or Paddle